-Cleaning your garbage disposal regularly can help keep the kitchen drains clear and prevent foul odors.
-The kitchen waste and food particles that accumulate inside the garbage disposal over time can quickly breed bacteria and mold.
-When the kitchen sink begins to give off bad smells, it’s a sign that the garbage disposal and drains could use some cleaning.
+Cleaning your garbage disposal can help prevent and remove foul odors, and some cleaning methods can also help keep the kitchen drains clear.
+When the kitchen sink starts giving off bad smells, it’s a sure sign that the garbage disposal and drains could use some cleaning.
 A weekly cleaning can keep the garbage disposal clean and free of smells.

 Baking Soda and Vinegar

 A homemade disposal and drain cleaner made with baking soda and vinegar can help to clean the chamber of the garbage disposal.
 Pour 1/2 cup of baking soda into the garbage disposal, then slowly and carefully pour 1/2 cup of vinegar into the disposal.
 The mixture will fizz up like a kids' science class volcano (it's the same "lava" mixture).

 Use the sink stopper to trap the fizzing baking soda inside the disposal.

 After a few minutes, when the fizzing has stopped, remove the stopper and flush the disposal with hot water while running the garbage disposal.
 If the sink has two basins, the cleaner will work best if both sides are cleaned at the same time.
 Use the same amounts of baking soda and vinegar in the other sink drain.

 Ice and either rock salt or vinegar are also great for cleaning a garbage disposal.
 Fill the disposal with ice cubes, then pour a cup of salt or vinegar into the disposal and run it for a few seconds with the water turned on.
 The ice helps to scrape the inside of the grinding chamber, dislodging any buildup.